 With a widening skills gap and so many employers reporting difficulty finding qualified candidates, it’s increasingly important to tailor your resume to the job listing.
 Making one generic resume and sending it out to dozens of employers won’t show those employers how you’re uniquely qualified for the position they’re hiring for.

-Instead, carefully examine the job listing of the open position for important keywords.
-These keywords are generally industry-specific skills and experience employers are looking for on your application.
-Include them as much as possible (without lying or stretching the truth) to show you can handle the work if hired.
+Instead, carefully examine the job listing of the open position for important keywords to add on your resume.
+These are generally industry-specific skills and experiences employers are looking for on your application.
+The ideal resume includes these keywords as much as possible (without lying or stretching the truth) to show you can handle the work if hired.

-Use each section of your resume to incorporate these keywords, including your:
+Use each part of your resume to incorporate these keywords, including your:

 4. Work experience is changing

-Over the course of the pandemic, many workers quit their jobs to pursue new opportunities.
-Others were laid off or forced to stay at home under lockdown measures.
+Over the past few years, many workers were laid off or quit their jobs to pursue new opportunities.
 These personal circumstances led to an increase in self-employment, freelance work, and personal pursuits to develop new skills.

 As a result, one resume trend is that employers are seeing more of these types of experiences on resumes.
 With learning and development being prioritized by employers more than ever before, self-taught skills are very valuable experiences to include in a resume.

 Give these forms of experience the space and attention they deserve on your resume.
-Freelance work and self-employed work can be listed in the work experience section, as you would list experience for any other position.
+List your freelance work or work you did while self-employed in the work experience section of your resume, as you would list experience for any other position.
 Employers will likely be impressed by your adaptability, initiative, and entrepreneurial spirit.